TengzhiZhuo/cs326-final-lambda/docs/milestone2.md

 Data resources are accessed via standard HTTPS requests to an API endpoint.
 Basic routing which is method of the Express `app` object is being used to serve the files. `app.get()` is used to handle GET requests and `app.post` is used to handle POST requests

 GET /userPage : Retrieves user page data
-Post /userPage/save : 	Creates user page data identified by User
+Post /userPage/save : Creates user page data identified by User ID

+Post /signUp/save : Save user username and password identified by User ID

+GET /mainPage : Retrieves main page data, including posts Post /mainPage/save : Creates main page data identified by Post ID

+GET /singlePost : Retrieves single post page data, including posts and comments Post /singlePost/save : Creates single post page data identified by User ID

+GET /userPosts : Retrieves user posts data
+Post /userPosts/save : Creates user posts data identified by User ID and Post ID

 In requests to the Web API and responses from it, you will frequently encounter the following parameters: